palthol/Notes-of-DOOM/README.md

 # Notes Repository

 Welcome to the **Notes Repository**!
-This repository is designed to document and organize notes across various topics.
-Whether you're studying, working on a project, or simply keeping track of your ideas, this repository provides a structured way to store, access, and update your notes.
+This repository is for us students to document and organize notes on software development.
+This notes repo should be an actor to help us develop a congruent understanding of both the material taught from our curriulum aswell as external information.

 ## Table of Contents